 - Coat the sealed chocolates with the tempered milk chocolate couverture.
 (See detailed coating instructions above).

-- Place the coated truffles in the prepared pan with the powdered sugar and roll them in it.
+- Place the coated truffles in the prepared pan with 4 teaspoon Powdered Sugar and roll them in it.4 teaspoon Powdered Sugar

 - Remove the access powdered sugar by rolling the chocolates back and forth in a sieve.

 - Place the finished Baileys chocolates into small chocolate paper molds.